songchaow/proposal-of-plugin-manager/Failed_plugin_list.md

 ## Failed Plugin List

 Here is a list of plugin packages that the manager failed to download or encountered errors.
+Plugins that are not listed here all get passed.

 | Package                                                      | Status                                                       |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |